- They neglect the basics

 You should know if your company operates as a sole trader, a limited liability company or joint venture etc. and registering it as such will make doing business easier.

 - They do not protect their intellectual property

 Protecting intellectual property is probably one of the first things that startups think of.

 However, if a patent is not yet obtained it is best not to disclose information about your invention and it is best to keep your intellectual property as a trade secret.
 Anything that is open information is fair game for the public to use.

 Hopefully, your employees and your co-founders will be under a non-disclosure agreement if you don’t have proper trademarks or patents in place within your company.

 - They do not limit their liability

-Not having the right mechanisms in place for what happens if something was to go wrong can open up a can of worms between the startup company and their employees and also their clients.
+Not having the right mechanisms in place if something goes wrong can open up a can of worms between the startup company and its employees and clients.
 You want to make sure that you have the right terms and conditions in place to limit your company’s liability.

-Having the right terms and conditions can protect your company from certain injuries that your company may be accused of, depending on what kind of service or good your startup provides.
+Having the right terms and conditions can protect your business from certain injuries that it may be accused of, depending on what kind of service or good your startup provides.

 - They do not have the right employment agreements in place